Azure/Enterprise-Scale-for-AVS/Examples/Networking/AVS-to-OnPremises-ExpressRoute-GlobalReach/readme.md

 # AVS to On-Premises Express Route via Global Reach
 Status: Awaiting PG Signoff

-In this step we will create the Express Route Global reach connection link.
-ExpressRoute Global Reach is required to connect AVS to AVS in a different region, and On-premises environments to AVS.
+This tutorial walk through scenario of creating ExpressRoute GlobalReach connection.
+This connection is needed to connect Azure VMware Solution Private Cloud to either on-premise location or another Azure VMware Solution Private Cloud running in a different Azure region.

 ## Prerequisites

-* Completed steps as described in [Create Virtual Network Gateway](../004-AVS-ExRConnection-NewVNet/readme.md) section.
+* Completed steps as described in [Connect Private Cloud to a new VNet](../../Networking/AVS-to-VNet-NewVNet/readme.md) OR [Connect Private Cloud to an existing VNet](../../Networking/AVS-to-VNet-ExistingVNet/readme.md) section.

 * An on-premise ExpressRoute Circuit ID with which GlobalReach connection is to be established with.